PROJECT HIGHLIGHT:

 PROJECT SUMMARY:

-ideas, people, and practices.
-Collaborative efforts combining multiple knowledge systems, such as Indigenous Ecological Knowledge and Western-biased Science, will allow for a transformative way to approach science practice.
-This project aims to develop new ways of thinking by bringing together the local ecological knowledge of Black and Indigenous perspectives in San Diego on the current ecological dilemma of non-native species and the potential for invasion in our coastal ecosystems.
+Biodiversity conservation of our planet’s unique ecosystems necessitates a range of ideas, people and practices.
+Collaborative efforts combining multiple knowledge systems, such as Indigenous Ecological Knowledge and Western-based science, will allow for a transformative way to approach science practice.
+This project aims to develop new ways of thinking by bringing together the local ecological knowledge of people in San Diego about the current ecological dilemma of non-native species and the potential for invasion in our coastal ecosystems.

 Community Mentors: Caroline Collins (University of California, San Diego), Heather Ponchetti Daly (University of California, San Diego)